-MHS Conveyor Equipment Warranty

-MHS Conveyor warrants that the material and workmanship entering into its equipment is merchantable and will be furnished in accordance with the specifications stated.
+MHS Conveyor Equipment Warranty MHS Conveyor warrants that the material and workmanship entering into its

-MHS Conveyor agrees to furnish the purchaser without charge any part proved defective within 2 years from date of shipment provided the purchaser gives MHS Conveyor immediate notice in writing and examination proves the claim that such materials or parts were defective furnished. when For drive components specific to XenoROL® (i.e. Xeno belts, slave Xeno belts, drive spools, standard speed-up, and spacers), this and warranty shall be extended to five years of running use, provided the conveyors are applied, installed maintained in accordance MHS with Conveyor published standards.
-Other than the above, there are no warranties which extend description on the face hereof.
+MHS Conveyor agrees to furnish the purchaser without charge any part proved defective within 2 years from date of shipment provided the purchaser gives MHS Conveyor immediate notice in writing and examination proves the claim that such materials or parts were defective when furnished.
+For drive specific to XenoROL® (i.e. Xeno components belts, slave Xeno belts, drive spools, standard and speed-up, and spacers), this warranty shall be extended to five years of running use, provided the conveyors are applied, installed and maintained in accordance with MHS Conveyor published standards.
+Other than the above, there are no warranties which extend beyond the description on the face hereof.
 Consequential damages of any sort are wholly excluded.